Gramonesk/Aquarencia/README.md

     -  Lights 2D used for improved visual
 7. **Object pooling**
    - using an object pooling to reduce memory buffer and also a large performance boost on the game
+8. **State Machine Pattern**
+   - using statemachine to control states pattern and reduce potential bug threats on the game.
 </details>